Update on vaccinations

-- Please don’t contact the NHS for a vaccine, the NHS will contact you.
+- Don’t contact the NHS for a vaccine, the NHS will contact you.
 If you are over 70 and have not been invited for your vaccine, you can book to get vaccinated through the NHS website, or by calling 119

 - When the NHS do contact you, please attend your booked appointments

-- Please continue to follow all the guidance to control the spread of the virus and save lives
+- Continue to follow all the guidance to control the spread of the virus and save lives

 Vaccinations for health and social care workers